Greek PM calls on EU/IMF lenders to offer concessions in talks

 ATHENS Greece has offered as much as it can and it is now the turn of its EU and IMF lenders to help break an impasse in talks on a cash-for-reforms deal, Prime Minister Alexis Tsipras told his cabinet on Tuesday, according to a government official.

 "The Greek side has so far fully met everything the Feb.
 20 Eurogroup decision foresaw.
-It has taken as may steps as possible towards the European partners' side, showing in practice its respect towards the procedures, the rules and the euro zone framework," the official quoted Tsipras as telling his cabinet.
+It has taken as may steps as possible toward the European partners' side, showing in practice its respect toward the procedures, the rules and the euro zone framework," the official quoted Tsipras as telling his cabinet.

-"It's now our partners' turn to make the necessary steps in order for them to prove in practice their respect towards the democratic popular mandate."
+"It's now our partners' turn to make the necessary steps in order for them to prove in practice their respect toward the democratic popular mandate."

 (Reporting by Renee Maltezou, Writing by Deepa Babington; Editing by Karolina Tagaris)